rhansson/svg2omap/README.md

 - `-u mm` specifies that the units for the width are given in millimeters.

-- `-o scalebar1.geojson` the name of the output file (default is <input_file>.geojson.
+- `-o scalebar1.geojson` the name of the output file (default is <input_file>.geojson).

 - `-dpi 600` the resolution at which the graphics is converted (default is 300).

-For this example the given width of the scale bar must match the map scale.
-In this case including the text "Meters" that extend to the right of the bar.
+For this example, the given width of the scale bar must match the map scale including the text "Meters" to the right of the bar.

 ![Example 1](./doc/Screen%20Shot%20Illu_size_sbar2.png)